In This Article

 We hope you found our ideas useful!
 If you want beautiful interiors for your home, then look no further.
 Book an online consultation with Livspace today.
 Have any thoughts or suggestions you’d like to share with us?
 We’re all ears!
 Drop us a line at email@example.com.

-1. Which Is Better: Marble or Granite?
+1. Which Is Cooler: Marble or Granite?

 Marble and granite are both affordable, and they both have varieties which are expensive.
 However, marble is more affordable than granite sometimes.

-3. What Is the Difference Between Granite and Marble?
+3. How Is Granite Different From Marble?

 Granite is a harder rock than marble.
 It is also stain-resistant, heat-resistant and scratch resistant.
 Plus, it withstands exposure to water.